A Growing List of Coronavirus Scams

-A nationwide class-action lawsuit has been filed against Kyani, Inc., an Idaho-based MLM company selling nutritional supplements, along with its CEO and 100 unknown co-conspirators, who are alleged to be operating a pyramid scheme.
+A nationwide class-action lawsuit has been filed against Kyani, Inc., an Idaho-based Multilevel Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits. company selling nutritional supplements, along with its CEO and 100 unknown co-conspirators, who are alleged to be operating a pyramid scheme.
 The suit, which was filed Monday in California federal court alleges that “Kyäni emphasizes recruitment over product sales,” and that “Kyäni and its executives make a host of unrealistic financial promises ranging from getting a company car to making millions of dollars.”
 The complaint states, “the Distributors are primarily feeding off each other.”

-With claims of false labeling, inventory loading, foreign law violations, illegal health claims, and foreign government actions against Kyani, the 50-page amended complaint is chock full of alleged bad behavior on the part of defendants.
+With claims of false labeling, Inventory loading is the practice of requiring participants to purchase merchandise in order to receive commissions., foreign law violations, illegal health claims, and foreign government actions against Kyani, the 50-page amended complaint is chock full of alleged bad behavior on the part of defendants.
 But its main allegation is that defendants, which include founder Michael Breshears, and 100 unknown defendants that are allegedly part of the leadership team, “run an illegal pyramid scheme.”